 Nonsteroidal anti-inflammatory drugs (NSAIDs; e.g., ibuprofen*, naproxen) work by reducing inflammation, which helps relieve the pain, stiffness, and swelling of AS.
 They do not slow down the progression of the condition; in other words, they don't stop the disease from getting worse.
 Possible side effects of NSAIDs include nausea, abdominal pain, asthma, liver damage, heart problems, high blood pressure, stomach ulcers, and bleeding.

-Corticosteroids (e.g., prednisone, triamcinolone, methylprednisolone) taken by mouth are rarely used to treat AS; however, steroid injections into the affected joints may be used..
+Corticosteroids (e.g., prednisone, triamcinolone, methylprednisolone) taken by mouth are rarely used to treat AS; however, steroid injections into the affected joints may be used.
 They relieve symptoms by reducing inflammation but do not affect spinal changes.
 Corticosteroids do not slow down the progression of the condition.
 Side effects of the injection include joint damage (if the injection is used too often) and infection.
+Corticosteroid eye drops may also help in treating short-term inflammation in the eyes.

 Disease modifying antirheumatic drugs (DMARDs; e.g., methotrexate, sulfasalazine) are used to relieve AS symptoms and slow down the progression of the condition.
-DMARDs may be beneficial to people with peripheral AS (AS that involves other joints).
+DMARDs may be beneficial to people with peripheral AS.
 They do not relieve inflammation in the spine, but they reduce inflammation in other joints.
 Possible side effects include nausea, diarrhea, increased risk of infections, liver damage, lung damage, and bleeding.

 Make sure you understand and discuss all the risks and benefits of taking any medications before you start them.